JHU-PL-Lab/www-fpse/lecture/specification-test.md

 ### Formal Verification

 * Formal verification is *proving* the invariants hold (e.g. that `rev` really reverses the list)
-* It is of only limited applicability in mainstream SE but will become more common through your careers
+* It is currently of only limited applicability in mainstream SE but is becoming more common as tools improve
 * A simple view of what it is is the preconditions/postconditions/invariants/`asserts` above will be **verified** to always hold by a computer program.
   - Like how a compiler verifies type declarations but on a much grander scale.
-  - End goal is to do this over a full spec. but verification of partial spec is also good (e.g. dict being a binary tree)
+  - End goal is to do this over a full spec. but verification of partial spec is also good (e.g. dictionary is a balanced binary tree)

 ### Specification and Abstraction

-* The more completely a module is specified the less the users need to know about the underlying implementration
+* The more completely a module is specified the less the users need to know about the underlying implementation
-* The built-in `Core.Map` etc modules are examples where the users need to know almost nothing about the implementation
+* `Core.Map` is an example where the users need to know almost nothing about the implementation
 * Note that *documentation* of the specification in the interface is important; sometimes `Core` is weak there
 * On your own libraries you can do the same
   - it will make it a lot easier for your users, they can just think about the spec. view.

 ## Testing

-* Testing wears two very different but very useful hats:
+* Testing wears two very different but very useful hats
   1. Specification-based: use tests to define and refine what the code should do
   2. Implementation-based: find bugs in code, for example when you change code make sure you didn't break it.
-* Moral: when testing, wear both hats
+* Both hats are important
-  - Writing tests before fully coding the answer makes the tests serve as your "coding spec"
+  - Writing tests before fully coding the answer lets the tests serve as your "coding spec"
   - Adding tests for corner cases will flesh out the spec
   - Adding tests covering past bugs will make sure they are caught quickly next time
  * Equivalent terminology you may see: black-box (spec) and glass-box (code-based) testing